FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/33-old-questions.md

 > * β-sheet prediction was below 40%
 > * many predicted segments where too short to appear in nature

+**Question: **How can the performance of secondary structure prediction be measured?

+> One way to do it, would be to calculate the **Q3** accuracy of a method against a test set.
+The Q3 accuracy is the **number of correctly categorized residues into one of the categories helix, strand, other divided by the total amount of residues.**

 ### 3.3.9 Lecture 8: Secondary Structure Prediction 3

 ### 3.3.10 Lecture 9: Membrane Structure Prediction